arichen/algorithm018/week01/NOTE.md

-Tips:
+## Tips:
-- Focus on learning the best solution, instead of use up all the energy on coming up with your own solution and tire out.
+- Read and learn the best solution, instead of focusing on reinventing your own wheel.